Kelarion/ephys/README.md

 Scripts and helper functions for my electrophysiology data analysis.
 Not guaranteed to work on your machine, or at all.

 ## Organization
-Things are in general organized according to their use, e.g. 'oscillations' for things which deal with LFP oscillations, or 'RFs' for receptive field mapping, etc. Note that not all code is guaranteed to be functional or fully-formed, as some (several) were aborted early on.
+Things are in general organized according to their use, e.g. 'oscillations' for things which deal with LFP oscillations, or 'RFs' for receptive field mapping, etc. Note that not all code is functional or fully-formed, as some (several) were aborted early on.
+Anything general purpose.

 ## Dependencies
 Probably the entire [spikes repository](https://github.com/cortex-lab/spikes "to it's GitHub page"), or at least very many functions therein.
 In addition, some parts require these:

-+ Statistics and Machine Learning Toolbox
++ Statistics and Machine Learning toolbox
-+ [Chronux](http://chronux.org/) (only for e-phys features)
 + [npy-matlab](https://github.com/kwikteam/npy-matlab) (mainly `readNPY` and `writeNPY`)
 + [Rigbox](https://github.com/cortex-lab/Rigbox.git) (specifically +dat and `loadVar`)
 + [alyx-matlab](https://github.com/cortex-lab/alyx-matlab.git) (specifically +alf)
++ [Chronux](http://chronux.org/) (only for e-phys features)
 + Optimization toolbox (only for RF fitting)
 + Signal Processing toolbox (only for cerebellum code)
 + [Circular Statistics toolbox](https://uk.mathworks.com/matlabcentral/fileexchange/10676-circular-statistics-toolbox--directional-statistics-) (only for cerebellum code)